 Factors identified by Aboriginal Traditional Knowledge will help inform this assessment.
 In order to ensure that a broad, inclusive and holistic approach is taken to assessment in these areas, a community well-being framework was identified to help understand and assess the potential effects of the APM Project.
-This framework was used to help explore the project, understand how communities and the surrounding area may be affected if the project were to be implemented in the community, and identify opportunities to leverage the project to achieve other objectives important to people in the community and surrounding area.
+This framework was used to help explore the project, understand how communities and the surrounding area may be affected if the project were to be implemented in the community, and identify opportunities to leverage the project to achieve other objectives important to people in the community, potentially affected First Nation and Métis communities, and the surrounding area.